karakanb/vue-info-card/README.md

 # vue-info-card

-A Vue component that displays a responsive, simple and easy to use information card.
-It contains a trend graph option, using the amazing [vuetrend](https://github.com/QingWei-Li/vue-trend) library, and an option for displaying regular text.
+Simple and beautiful card component with trend line and flip effects, for VueJS.

+## Installation
+`npm i -S vue-info-card`

-### Browser
+### Use in Browser

 Include the script file, then install the component with `Vue.use(VueInfoCard);` e.g.: